UniversalDependencies/docs/_pcm-dep/obl-ad.md

 7	like	_	_	_	_	0	_	_	_
 8	this	_	_	_	_	0	_	_	_
 ~~~

+On the other hand, when the nominal element is an argument we use either [obj]() if it's a direct object, or [obl:comp]() when the argument is introduced by a preposition.